-This course is designed for persons interested in working in the business field, with an emphasis on office and administrative support positions in both the private and public sectors.
-The Administrative Office Professional Program equips the student with a variety of skills used in large and small businesses through the study of keyboarding, formatting, communications, word processing, spreadsheets, databases, and computerized accounting applications.
-Students practice skills necessary to provide excellent customer service, maintain efficiency and organization, and multi-task with ease.
-An essential component of this program is a required business internship where students practice all skills learned in an actual office environment to further hone and perfect expertise.
+The Business Administration course is designed for persons interested in working in a professional business environment, with an emphasis on Human Resources, Small Business Accounting and Pavroll, and Business Communications.
+The Business Administration course equips the student with a variety of skills used in large and small businesses through the study of legal and regulatory issues that arise in the workplace; professional communication management; Human Resource Management; Microsoft Office, including Word, Excel, and PowerPoint: Desktop Publishing, including Microsoft Publisher; Accounting with QuickBooks and Payroll Accounting.
+An essential component of this program is a required business internship where students practice all skills learned in an actual office environment to gain hands-on experience and network with professionals.
 This program prepares students with the skills necessary to successfully pass the Microsoft Office Specialist (MOS) in Microsoft Word and Excel.
-Graduates of this program may go on to enjoy careers as secretaries, receptionists, executive assistants, administrative assistants, data entry operators and much more.

-- Official high school or equivalent transcript. - Successful completion of required assessment test. - Current government-issued photo ID. - Social security card or right to work documentation.
+- · Official high school transcript or equivalent. - Successful completion of required assessment test. - · Current government-issued photo ID. - · Social Security card or right-to-work documentation.